redcode/Z80/documentation/Installation.rst

    cmake --install . [--strip] [--component <component>]

-Use the ``--strip`` option to remove all non-public symbols when installing non-debug builds of the shared library.
+Use the ``--strip`` option when installing non-debug builds of the shared library.
+To install only a specific component of the package, use the ``--component`` option.
+The project defines the following components:

-The package is divided into three components that can be installed separately by using the ``--component`` option:

 .. option:: Z80_Runtime